Lolindhir/PnP/docs/assets/rules/Classes/Wizard-Spellcasting.md

 If you lose your spellbook, you can use the same procedure to transcribe the Wizard spells that you have prepared into a new spellbook.
 Filling out the remainder of the new book requires you to find new spells to do so.
 For this reason, many Wizards keep a backup spellbook.

-**Spell Slots.** The Available Spell Slots table above shows how many spell slots you have to cast your level 1+ spells.
+**Spell Slots.** The Available Spell Slots table above shows how many spell slots you have to cast your level 1+ spells per Adventuring Period.
-You regain all expended slots when you finish a Long Rest.

 **Prepared Cantrips.** You prepare three cantrips from your spellbook to cast with this feature.
 When you reach Wizard level 4, the number of prepared cantrips increases to four.
 When you reach Wizard level 10, the number of prepared cantrips increases to five.